 Bon appetit! – two words that simply mean good appetite or enjoy your meal – but to the world at large these two little words are synonymous with one person – Julia Child.
 And admit it, you can’t say it without adding your own impersonation of Julia’s voice!
 Bon appetit!
 Go on… say it – you know you want to!

 Marie Antoinette.
-She was 14 – an age by which most would be considered a child – when she was handed over in marriage to the future King of France.
-She was born Maria Antonia Josepha Joanna, the 15th (of 16) child of the Empress of Austria, Maria Theresa, in 1755.
-Surrounded by opulence the young Maria preferred music, art and the theater to the mundane academic studies and as a result she could barely read or write, which would prove to hinder her later life.
+She was 14 – an age by which most would be considered a child.
+She was handed over in marriage to the future King of France.
+Maria Antonia Josepha Joanna was the 15th (of 16) child of the Empress of Austria, Maria Theresa, in 1755.
+Surrounded by opulence the young Maria preferred music, art and the theater to the mundane academic studies.
+As a result she could barely read or write, which would prove to hinder her later life.